ColOfAbRiX/selinux-summary/README.md

-# SELinux Summary
+# Understanding and Using SELinux

+## Introduction

-This summary has been adapted from the [Gentoo SELinux Tutorial](https://wiki.gentoo.org/wiki/SELinux/Tutorials).
+This summary has been adapted and extended from the [Gentoo SELinux Tutorial](https://wiki.gentoo.org/wiki/SELinux/Tutorials).

 **[Seriously, stop disabling SELinux.](https://stopdisablingselinux.com/)**